-Table 22 COUNTY OF SAN MATEO SHARE OF EXCESS ERAF PAYMENTS Fiscal Years 2005-06 to 2016-17
+Table 22 COUNTY OF SAN MATEO SHARE OF EXCESS ERAF PAYMENTS Fiscal Years 2012-13 to 2019-20

-VLF Property Swap
+VLF Swap

-In 2004, Senate Bill 1096 ("SB 1096") mandated a revenue shift whereby certain sales and use taxes and Vehicle License Fees (VLF) moneys that were previously distributed to local government entities would instead be diverted to the State for its purposes or otherwise eliminated.
-In exchange, the State would replace the local governmental entities' lost revenues with an "In-Lieu VLF" amount.
-Each year, the In-Lieu VLF amounts to be paid to local taxing entities is taken from the ERAF monies that would otherwise be transferred to LCFF Districts and, if necessary, from LCFF Districts' local property taxes.
+In 2004, Senate Bill 1096 ("SB 1096") mandated a revenue shift whereby certain sales and use taxes and Vehicle License Fees ("VLF") revenues that were previously distributed to local government entities would instead be diverted to the State for its purposes or otherwise eliminated.
+In exchange, the State would replace the local governmental entities' lost revenues from these sources with an "In-Lieu VLF" amount.
+Each year, the In-Lieu VLF amount to be paid to local taxing entities is taken from the ERAF monies that would otherwise be transferred to LCFF Districts and, if necessary, from LCFF Districts' local property taxes.
 No funds can be taken from Basic Aid Districts.
 These revenue shifts became known as the "VLF Swap."

-As the number of Basic Aid Districts in a county increases, the pool of ERAF and property tax revenues from which the In-Lieu VLF amounts can be paid decreases.
-As a result, counties that have all, or almost all, Basic Aid Districts may lack sufficient ERAF monies and LCFF District property taxes to pay the In-Lieu VLF amounts, thereby requiring special appropriations from the State Legislature.
-As the number of Basic Aid Districts increases, the County and cities within the County could potentially face shortfalls in their In-Lieu VLF amounts.
+As the number of Basic Aid school districts in a county increases, the pool of ERAF and property tax revenues from which the In-Lieu VLF amounts can be paid decreases.
+As a result, counties that have all, or almost all, Basic Aid districts may lack sufficient ERAF monies and LCFF District property taxes to pay the In-Lieu VLF amounts, thereby requiring special appropriations from the State Legislature.
+As the number of Basic Aid Districts has increased in San Mateo County, the County and cities within the County have historically faced shortfalls in their In-Lieu VLF amounts.